mitecars.com

 Clerici accepted the challenge and the first car, which Clerici called a “MovoSprint 52 Ferrari”, was completed in early 1953.
 By that time, Ascari had already captured the 1952 World’s Driving Championship in a Tipo 500 and was well on his way to capturing a second championship in 1953.

-However, when Enzo Ferrari, the founder of the Scuderia Ferrari Grand Prix motor racing team, and subsequently of the Ferrari automobile marque, became aware of the project, he expressed concern that Ferrari had not been contacted regarding the project and had not given permission to produce the car and use the name Ferrari.
+However, when Enzo Ferrari, the founder of the Scuderia Ferrari Grand Prix motor racing team, and subsequently the Ferrari automobile marque, became aware of the project, he expressed concern that Ferrari had not been contacted regarding the project and had not given permission to produce the car and use the name Ferrari.
 But, as the 1953 grand prix season progressed and Ascari wrapped up his second consecutive World’s Driving Championship for Ferrari, “il Commendatore” relented and agreed to let the car continue to be produced, but would not permit the Ferrari name to be used.
 As seen in the attached photo, Ferrari was presented with a MovoSprint 52 at the Italian Grand Prix at Monza, the final race in the 1953 season and the final race for the Tipo 500.
 Alberto Ascari subsequently appeared in advertisements for the MovoSprint 52.

 "MovoSprint 52" Ferrari (Italy)